rokmohar/alexa-assistant/readme.md

 10. Paste in the Client Secret that you were given by Google previously
 11. Leave Client Authentication Scheme as "HTTP Basic"
-12. Leave eveytthing under Permission unslected.
+12. Leave eveything under Permission unselected.
 13. Paste into the Privacy Policy URL box: -

     ```